jdidion/autoclick/cli_spec/README.md

 #### subcommands

 If a command has multiple sub-commands (e.g. git), the *subcommands* element is a list whose members are subcommand objects.
-A subcommand can have the same members as *command*, except that it does not allow *syntax, version*, or *license* members - these are inherited from the parent command.
+A subcommand can have the same members as *command*; any missing members are inherited from the parent command.
 Subcommands can be nested to any level of depth.

 ### Group